jrmarquard/scrumptious/README.md

-# COMP4920 Project - Scrumptious
+# COMP4920 Group Project

+## Post-project Notes
+- This is no longer developed and kept up solely for archiving
+- Languages/Tools used: javascript, nodejs, react, firebase

+---

 ## Links
 - [GitHub project (this project)](https://github.com/jrmarquard/scrumptious)